Volunteer: Early Literacy Mentor- Orchard View Early ElementaryInspire Young Minds to Love Reading: Volunteer with Us!

-Volunteer: Mobile Food Pantry Volunteer - Shelby (Oceana County Community Foundation)Help distribute 10,000 lbs. of food in the Oceana community!
+Volunteer: Mobile Food Pantry Volunteer - Shelby | Friday, March 20Help distribute 10,000 lbs. of food in the Oceana community!

 Volunteers Needed:

-Help us unload, sort, and distribute 10,000 lbs to families in need in our community.
+Help us unload, sort, and distribute 10,000 lbs. of food to families in need in Shelby.
 Mobile food pantries help meet the community from where they are and provide nutritious and healthy ingredients for family nourishment.
-You can make a difference by volunteering today!
 Volunteers help with the intake process of the families, help direct traffic, sort the trucks' goods, and help pack/distribute.
 The mobile food pantry will be open to the public beginning at 5 PM.
-Volunteer Time Commitment: 4:30 PM - 6:30 PM Date(s): Friday, November 14, 2025 | Friday, December 19, 2025 Location: Shelby Elementary School (1285 S. Oceana Dr. 49455) Thank you to the Oceana County Community Foundation for sponsoring these Feeding America Mobile Food Pantries!
+Volunteer Time Commitment: 4:30 PM - 6:30 PM Dates: Friday, March 20, 2026 Location: Shelby Elementary School (1285 S. Oceana Dr., 49455) Thank you to the Oceana County Community Foundation for sponsoring our Feeding America West Michigan Mobile Food Pantries!
 Agency: United Way of the Lakeshore Help distribute 10,000 lbs. of food in the Oceana community!

 Volunteers Needed: